citizensadvice/design-system/design-system-docs/src/_component_docs/footer.md

 ### Legal summary slot

-The component accepts `legal_summary_slot` slot to render a customised legal summary.
-The slot accepts the following named arguments:
+The component accepts `legal_summary_slot` to render a customised legal summary.
+The slot accepts the following named argument:

 <%= render Shared::ArgumentsTable.new(:footer_legal_summary_slot) %>

+If the slot is not provided, the legal summary will display default text.